Rationality problems for relation modules of dihedral groups: Preliminaries of -lattices

 Let $G$ be a finite group.
 Recall that a finitely generated $\bm{Z}[G]$-module $M$ is called a $G$-lattice if it is torsion-free as an abelian group.
 We define the rank of $M$: $\fn{rank}_{\bm{Z}}M=n$ if $M$ is a free abelian group of rank $n$.
 If $M$ is a $G$-lattice, define $M^0:=\fn{Hom}_{\bm{Z}}(M,\bm{Z})$ which is also a $G$-lattice; $M^0$ is called the dual lattice of $M$.

 A $G$-lattice $M$ is called a permutation lattice if $M$ has a $\bm{Z}$-basis permuted by $G$.
 A $G$-lattice $M$ is called stably permutation if $M\oplus P$ is a permutation lattice where $P$ is some permutation lattice. $M$ is called an invertible lattice if it is a direct summand of some permutation lattice.
-A $G$-lattice $M$ is called a flabby lattice if $H^{-1}(S,M)=0$ for any subgroup $S$ of $G$; it is called coflabby if $H^1(S,M)=0$ for any subgroup $S$ of $G$.
+A $G$-lattice $M$ is called a flabby lattice if $H^{-1}(S,M)=0$ for any subgroup $S$ of $G$; it is called coflabby if $H^1(S,M)=0$ for any subgroup $S$ of $G$ (here $H^{-1}(S,M)$ and $H^1(S,M)$ denote the Tate cohomology groups of $S$).
 If $S$ is a subgroup of $G$, we will write $\bm{Z}[G/S]$ for the permutation lattice $\bm{Z}[G] \otimes_{\bm{Z}[S]}\bm{Z}$ where $\bm{Z}$ is the trivial $\bm{Z}[S]$-lattice.
 For the basic notions of $G$-lattices, see \cite{Sw3,Lo}.

 Let $G$ be a finite group.
 Two $G$-lattices $M_1$ and $M_2$ are similar, denoted by $M_1\sim M_2$, if $M_1\oplus P_1 \simeq M_2 \oplus P_2$ for some permutation $G$-lattices $P_1$ and $P_2$.
 The flabby class monoid $F_G$ is the class of all flabby $G$-lattices under the similarity relation.
 In particular, if $M$ is a flabby lattice, $[M]\in F_G$ denotes the equivalence class containing $M$; we define $[M_1]+[M_2]=[M_1\oplus M_2]$ and thus $F_G$ becomes an abelian monoid \cite{Sw3}.